neontapir/neontapir.github.io/_posts/2017/2017-03-20-mutation-testing-in-ruby.md

 Mutation testing can be a powerful technique for exposing assumptions in your code base and your unit tests.
-While I did not address every issue it reported, I found it to be extremely useful!
+While I did not address every issue it reported, I found it to be educational and worthwhile!